coyo8/coyo8.github.io/_posts/2017-03-14-SOLID-principle-in-Swift.md

 <figure>
   <div class="medium">
     <img src="{{ site.url }}/assets/images/posts/2017-03/draw.png" alt="Open Close Principle">
-    <figcaption> Showing correct implementation og Open Closed Principle </figcaption>
+    <figcaption> Showing correct implementation of Open Closed Principle </figcaption>
   </div>
 </figure>

-Hmmm, but that makes the DrawGraphoc still have to know about all the shapes, right?
-Because how does it know that the object it’s iterating over has an draw method?
-Sure, this could be solved with having each of the shape classes inherit from an protocol: the Draw protocol (this can be an abstract class too):
+Hmmm, but that means the DrawGraphic still have to know about all the shapes, right?
+Because how does it know that the object it’s iterating over has a draw method?
+Sure, this could be solved with having each of the shape classes inherit from a protocol: the Draw protocol (this can be an abstract class too):

-Shape class holds a reference to the protocol, and the concrete DrawGraphic class implements the protocl Draw class.
-So, if for any reason the DrawGraphic implementation is changed, the Shape class is not likely to require any change or vice-versa.
+Circle and Rectangle classes holds a reference to the protocol, and the concrete DrawGraphic class implements the protocol Draw class.
+So, if for any reason the DrawGraphic implementation is changed, the Circle and Rectangle classes are not likely to require any change or vice-versa.

 ### Liskov Subsitution Principle

-Swifty was wondering why he never learnt all these before.
-Then he remmeber the quote
+Swifty was wondering why he never learned all these before.
+Then he remember the quote

-> Necessity is mother of invention.
+> Necessity is the mother of invention.

-he can now feel the code smell.
+He can now feel the code smell.
 Moving ahead, Swifty was implementing the SenderOrigin class to know whether the sender is from a Planet or not.

 You can learn more about definition of planet [here](http://en.wikipedia.org/wiki/IAU_definition_of_planet){:target="_blank"}.